Receiving an error message that states your PC doesn’t meet the minimum system requirements can be a devastating blow.

 - Double-click the registry you’ve just created, and a window will appear, prompting you to change the value.
 You can choose any number between 0 and 512, but be sure to select the decimal base.

-Click OK, restart your computer, then try starting your game.
+Click OK, restart your computer, then attempt launching your game.

 Changing VRAM In BIOS/UEFI

-This is the only legitimate way to increase VRAM.
+This is the sole authentic way to increase VRAM.
 However, there will be a limit to how much difference it can make.
 It also won’t be available on all motherboards, but it should be fine for the vast majority.

-Also, as BIOS came first, it remained in people’s minds, and many who were already familiar with the term refused to change when UEFI, its successor, replaced it.
+Also, as BIOS came first, it remained in people’s minds, and many who were already accustomed to the term refused to change when UEFI, its successor, replaced it.
 We’re mentioning this because we will use the term BIOS, despite this setting being possible in both, simply to avoid confusion.

-In order to access BIOS, you need to restart your PC.
+In order to access BIOS, you need to restart your personal computer.

 - The issue here is that, depending on your motherboard, you will need to press a different button to boot BIOS.
 Those buttons are typically F2, F8, F9, F12, or the Del key.
 It’s best to find out which button you should press, either in a manual or via the manufacturer’s website.